 The online course could also be an option for schools, farming organizations, and other groups for whom the training could be beneficial.
 Please contact us if you are interested in discussing possible group rates.

 Students can also take the Pasture-Based Dairy and Livestock Seminar as part of their education through the UW Farm and Industry Short Course (FISC).
 Through FISC, students are able to take a range of additional courses in soils, crops, livestock, agricultural economics, agribusiness, communications, and more.
-The Pasture-Based Dairy and Livestock Seminar forms the foundation for a Pasture-Based Dairy or Livestock Specialty Certificate through FISC, which also includes additional required courses and electives.
+The Pasture-Based Dairy and Livestock Seminar is one of the recommended electives within the Dairy (or Meat Animal) Farm Management Specialty Certificate through FISC, which also includes additional required courses and electives.

 Graduates of the Pasture-Based Dairy and Livestock Seminar have the opportunity to participate in an internship program, gaining hands-on experience working with a successful, pasture-based farm.
 WSBDF maintains a list of mentors that includes successful grazers with a range of different operations (dairy, beef, custom heifers, sheep, and others) in several locations around the state of Wisconsin so that interns can find a mentor who fits their learning objectives.
 Most internships last about two months, but specific arrangements are generally worked out between the intern and mentor with WSBDF support.
 WSBDF has scholarship funds to provide some interns with a stipend to cover living expenses during the internship.
 Many of our interns have gone on to be lifelong friends or business partners with their mentor, and some have gone from the internship program to completing the Dairy Grazing Apprenticeship program described below.